Esper declines to say if he knew of political considerations regarding Trump's hold on Ukraine aid

-Defense Secretary Mark Esper declined to say Sunday whether he was aware of any political considerations regarding the months-long hold on nearly $400 million in U.S. security aid to Ukraine.
+Defense Secretary Mark Esper declined to say Sunday whether he was aware of any political considerations regarding the monthslong hold on almost $400 million in U.S. security aid to Ukraine.

 "I'm not going to get into any of that," Esper told "Fox News Sunday."
 "Again, there is a congressional inquiry underway and I'll leave that process unto itself."

-The Trump administration placed a hold on the nearly $400 million in aid as the president and allies were pushing for Ukraine to investigate the Bidens and Democrats.
+The Trump administration placed a hold on the aid as the president and allies were pushing for Ukraine to investigate the Bidens and Democrats.
 The administration released the aid two days after Congress became aware of a formal whistleblower complaint regarding Trump's actions toward Ukraine.

 Esper declined to say why the aid was being withheld in the first place, but said the Pentagon was looking at three things when he was elevated from acting secretary to the Senate-confirmed role.

 "One, was the aid necessary and vital to the Ukrainians in terms of defending against Russia?" he said.
-"Number two, had the Ukrainians addressed corruption?
+"No. 2, had the Ukrainians addressed corruption?
 And that was a congressional concern.
-And number three, where other countries in the region, other allies and partners, assisting them?
+And No. 3, were other countries in the region, other allies and partners, assisting them?
 And, given those three things, we decided to support the provision of Ukrainian aid."

 "At the end of the day, the bottom line is most of that aid got out on time and at no time did it have any impact on United States national security," he said.